mikaelvesavuori/cloud-developer-basics/02-vms-and-networking/README.md

 I am putting App Engine in the PAAS category, even though Google brands it as serverless.
 I do this because of historical reasons, as contenders like [Heroku](https://www.heroku.com) and [DigitalOcean](https://www.digitalocean.com) have been offering similar services since way back when PAAS was the "big" thing.

 App Engine is fully managed, and can auto-scale based on usage, and can do so according to your own policy if you want it to max out, for example, at a reasonable cost/performance point.
-It's also very easy to do things like A/B testing, splitting, and monitoring with GAE .At the end of the day, you only have to specify an instance type and that would suffice for App Engine, who would bring you on an absolutely honey moon but with less of the feeling of being completely broke at the end (as long as you DO specify a maximum for scaling).
+It's also very easy to do things like A/B testing, splitting, and monitoring with GAE.
+At the end of the day, you only have to specify an instance type and that would suffice for App Engine, who would bring you on an absolutely honey moon but with less of the feeling of being completely broke at the end (as long as you DO specify a maximum for scaling).

 **Standard vs Flex**
 [App Engine offers two environments with a range of differences](https://cloud.google.com/appengine/docs/the-appengine-environments).
 You would probably do good to stick with standard if you are using a supported runtime and expect bursty patterns of no/low and high volume traffic.
 It's also likely cheaper in most cases.
 The Flex environment, however, offers greater degree of freedom in that you can mount Docker images with any language in it, and directly use Compute Engine resources.